pdzaffina/blog/_posts/2024-06-04-Ownership-vs-Stewardship.md

 In contrast, many indigenous cultures have embraced a philosophy of belonging, where individuals see themselves as part of a larger whole, interconnected with the land, resources, and community.
 This worldview emphasizes stewardship, shared responsibility, and a deep respect for the interdependence of all things.

 My friend's insights resonated with me, as they aligned with the initial thought I had about collaborative governance and shared responsibility.
-They provided examples from the Chahta Anumpa grammar, where emotions and states are expressed relationally ("anger has me"), reflecting a more interconnected and collective way of thinking.
+They provided examples from the Chahta Anumpa (Language of the Choctaw People) grammar, where emotions and states are expressed relationally ("anger has me"), reflecting a more interconnected and collective way of thinking.

 ### Fostering Collaborative Governance